-- 63. When lending against a portfolio of securities, SFIs may apply the weighted average of the risk weights associated with the underlying collateral, subject to the following conditions: - (a) The risk weight on the underlying exposure or collateral, will receive the higher of: - 20%; or - The risk weights that would apply had the SFI lent separately to the borrower against each security as a separate collateral. - (b) When calculating the weighted average risk weight, the SFI may use either the weighted average of the risk weights associated with the aggregate collateral provided, or may calculate the weighted average risk weight on the highest quality collateral, to the extent of 120% of the maximum exposure amount. - (c) Securities issued by the borrower or an affiliate of the borrower must not be included in the collateral risk weight calculation. - (d) Debt securities with ratings from qualifying rating agencies may be included in the collateral risk weight calculation at the risk weights outlined in Schedule 4 of the Bahamas Capital Regulations, 2020. - (e) Equities listed on a recognized stock exchange may be included in the collateral pool, at a risk weighting of 100%.
-Upon application, a lower risk weight may apply, subject to the Central Bank's satisfaction with the SFI's collateralized lending arrangements.
+- 64. When lending against a portfolio of securities, SFIs may apply the weighted average of the risk weights associated with the underlying collateral, subject to the following conditions: - (a) The risk weight on the underlying exposure or collateral, will receive either: - 20%; or - the risk weights that would apply had the SFI lent separately to the borrower against each security as a separate collateral. - (b) When calculating the weighted average risk weight, the SFI may use either the weighted average of the risk weights associated with the aggregate collateral provided, or may calculate the weighted average risk weight on the highest quality collateral, to the extent of 120% of the maximum exposure amount. - (c) Securities issued by the borrower or an affiliate of the borrower must not be included in the collateral risk weight calculation. - (d) Debt securities with ratings from qualifying rating agencies may be included in the collateral risk weight calculation at the risk weights outlined in the Fourth Schedule of the Capital Regulations. - (e) Equities listed on a recognised stock exchange may be included in the collateral pool, at a risk weighting of 100%.
+Upon application, a lower risk weight may apply, subject to the Central Bank's satisfaction with the SFI's collateralised lending arrangements.

-10. EXTERNAL CREDIT ASSESSMENT INSTITUTIONS (ECAIs)
+11. EXTERNAL CREDIT ASSESSMENT INSTITUTIONS ("ECAIs")

-- 64. Under the Standardised Approach, SFIs are able to rely on the credit assessments prepared by ECAIs.
-For such ratings to be used for capital adequacy purposes, the ECAI must first be recognized as eligible by the Central Bank.
-An appropriate mapping of the ratings of individual ECAI ratings will also be determined by the Central Bank. - 65.
+- 65. Under the Standardised Approach, SFIs are able to rely on the credit assessments prepared by ECAIs.
+For such ratings to be used for capital adequacy purposes, the ECAI must first be recognised as eligible by the Central Bank.
+Where necessary, an appropriate mapping of the ratings of individual ECAI ratings will also be determined by the Central Bank. - 66.
 SFIs must use the chosen ECAIs and their ratings consistently for each type of claim, for both risk weighting and risk management purposes.
 SFIs will not be allowed to "cherry-pick" the assessments provided by different ECAIs and to arbitrarily change the use of ECAIs.